celery/celery/docs/userguide/canvas.rst

 .. versionadded:: 3.0

-Partials are meant to be used with callbacks, any tasks linked or chord callbacks will be applied with the result of the parent task.
+Partials are meant to be used with callbacks, any tasks linked, or chord callbacks will be applied with the result of the parent task.
 Sometimes you want to specify a callback that doesn't take additional arguments, and in that case you can set the signature